blaynem/pos-app/README.md

 - Create a scrolling box around users so the page isn't gigantic from having a ton of users.
 	- Edit scroll so it only shows if certain amount of users are seen.
-- Add ability to add users.
+- ~~Add ability to add users.~~
-	- Need to add error handling for empty inputs.
+	- ~~Need to add error handling for empty inputs.~~
+	- Do not allow numbers
+	- Do not allow spaces
+- Alphabetize users
 - When a user is selected, it should highlight the cell.
 - Modify items button inside cart.
 - Modify all items prices.
 (Discounts, etc.)